 - Almond Oil – Used as a “carrier oil” that the essential oils are mixed with, almond oil is good for the skin and makes a great emollient.

-All these ingredients are safe for your pet – as well as extremely effective repellents – so you can rest easy that your dog or cat will be protected.
+All these ingredients are healthy for your pet – as well as extremely effective repellents – so you can rest easy that your dog or cat will be protected.

 Spot On Topical Herbal Repellent is also easy-to-apply and has a refreshing, pleasant minty smell.

-This product has a special blend of oils that allows it to work for up to 4 months – without using any potentially toxic chemicals.
+This product has a special blend of oils that allows it to work for up to 4 months – without using any potentially harmful chemicals.